Sarah Ferguson Allegedly Had To Leave Balmoral Because Of Prince Philip

 In previous years, sources say that everything was scheduled, and Sarah Ferguson would depart the say before Prince Philip arrived.

-A Balmoral source shared that whatever happened this year was strange, because Ferguson was supposed to stay until Friday.
+A Balmoral source shared that whatever happened this year was strange because Ferguson was supposed to stay until Friday.

 “This year he arrived yesterday, several days earlier than expected, which is rather strange, so the duchess left.”

-It’s being suggested that the switch up this year is perhaps about the news that Prince Andrew’s one-time friend, Jeffrey Epstein died via suicide a day after new documents were made public that suggested that the prince also had sexual contact with underage girls, says The Inquisitr.
+It’s being suggested that the switch up this year is perhaps about the news that Prince Andrew’s onetime friend Jeffrey Epstein died via suicide a day after new documents were made public that suggested that the prince also had sexual contact with underage girls, per The Inquisitr.

 It has also been made public that at one point, Ferguson borrowed money from Epstein, and that she promised to pay it back in full once she found out the reason he went to jail back in 2011.
-The Duchess of York has not confirmed or denied that she had paid the felon back.
+The Duchess of York has not confirmed or denied that she had paid the convicted felon back.